-The system performs the full air defence process automatically, from observation and detection to destruction, including the selection of the next priority target.
-Its effective range is up to 2000 metres, and it fires at a rate of roughly 70 rounds per second or 4,200 rounds per minute.
+The system performs the full air defense process automatically, from observation and detection to destruction, including the selection of the next priority target.
+Its effective range is up to 2000 meters, and it fires at a rate of roughly 70 rounds per second or 4,200 rounds per minute.

 7. Phalanx (CIWS System )

 The Phalanx CIWS and American closing weapons system are radar-guided 20-millimeter Vulcan cannons installed on a swiveling base for protection against approaching threats like as small boats, surface torpedoes, anti-ship missiles, and helicopters.
 The US Navy and the naval forces of 15 other countries have taken advantage of the flaws.

 It is a six-barreled cannon with an effective range of up to 1500 meters and a rate of fire of roughly 70 rounds per minute or 4,500 rounds per minute that the US navy deploys on practically all classes of surface combat ships today.

 8. Type 730 or 1130 (CIWS System )

 The Chinese aircraft carrier Liaoning has a Type 730 seven-barrel 30 mm Gatling gun CIWS located in an enclosed automatic turret and commanded by radar and electro-optical tracking systems.

 The new type 1130 looks to be an upgrade of type 730 and is armed with a new 11-barreled gun with an improved rate of fire rumors suggested it could fire 10,000 rounds per minute.
 It is thought to operate indigenous radar and optical systems.

 The cortege is a modern naval air defense cannon missile system used by the Russian military.
 Its export version is known as the Kashan, and it may be found on the Russian aircraft carrier Admiral Kuznetsov Kirov class battlecruiser and the Russian frigate Nutrition class.